thomasporter-cornell/world-builder/README.md

 # world-builder

 This is a python script to build text adventure jsons for A2 and the GOOD SCOPE of A3, according to my implementation.
+It is a combined graphical and terminal interface, so keep both windows open and be ready to switch between them.

 Requires pygame.